Power spectra and autocovariances of level spacings beyond the Dyson conjecture

 (ii) Second, we define the power spectrum of {\it eigenlevels}~~\cite{Rem-spacings-eigenlevels,RGMRF-2002,ROK-2017}

-see notation below Eq.~(\ref{auto-cov}), and further claim the identity
+[see notation below Eq.~(\ref{auto-cov})], and further claim the identity

 which links the power spectrum of eigenlevels $S_\infty^{\rm eig}(\omega)$ to the power spectrum of spacings $S_\infty^{\rm sp}(\omega)$ for $\omega \in (0,\pi]$.
-In the particular case of the ${\rm Sine}_\beta$ determinantal point process, the contribution $S_\infty^{\rm sp}(0)$ nullifies due to the sum rule~\cite{P-1986} $\sum_{k\in {\mathbb Z}} \delta I_{|k|}=0$ which accounts for zero level compressibility. (iii) Third, the power spectrum of eigenlevels $S_\infty^{\rm eig}(\omega)$ for the ${\rm Sine}_2$ process (which is of our main interest) is known in terms of a fifth Painlev\'e transcendent [Eqs.~(\ref{PV-eq-0}) and (\ref{bc-zero-0})] thanks to the recent study~\cite{RK-2023}.
-Theorem~1.2 therein, combined with Eqs.~(\ref{eig-sp-link}) and (\ref{PS-levels-stationary}), brings the announced Eq.~(\ref{main-01}).
+In the particular case of the ${\rm Sine}_\beta$ point process, the contribution $S_\infty^{\rm sp}(0)$ nullifies due to the sum rule~\cite{P-1986} $\sum_{k\in {\mathbb Z}} \delta I_{|k|}=0$ which accounts for zero level compressibility. (iii) Third, the power spectrum of eigenlevels $S_\infty^{\rm eig}(\omega)$ for the ${\rm Sine}_2$ {determinantal point process (which is of our main interest) is known in terms of a fifth Painlev\'e transcendent [Eqs.~(\ref{PV-eq-0}) and (\ref{bc-zero-0})] owing to the recent study~\cite{RK-2023}.
+Combining Eqs.~(\ref{PS-levels-stationary}) and (\ref{eig-sp-link}) with Theorem~1.2 of Ref.~\cite{RK-2023}, which states that the power spectrum of {\it eigenlevels} equals